Will-uob/will-uob-notes/_articles/aisummary1.md

 ---

 <br>

+# Notes on the first chapter and first lesson for FASTAI course

+## The theory

+### What is machine learning?
+What is a neural network?

 Machine learning is allowing a computer to learn from experience, rather than explicitly telling it what to do.